Dan DeCarlo

 Daniel S. DeCarlo (December 12, 1919 – December 18, 2001) was an American cartoonist best known for having developed the look of Archie Comics in the late 1950s and early 1960s, modernizing the characters to their contemporary appearance and establishing the publisher's house style up until his death.
-As well, he is the generally recognized co-creator of the characters Sabrina the Teenage Witch, Josie and the Pussycats (the title character of which was named for his wife), and Cheryl Blossom.
+He is the generally recognized co-creator of the characters Sabrina the Teenage Witch, Josie and the Pussycats (the title character of which was named for his wife), and Cheryl Blossom.

 Early life and career

 Dan DeCarlo was born in New Rochelle, New York, the son of a gardener.
 He attended New Rochelle High School, followed by Manhattan's Art Students League from 1938 to 1941, when he was drafted into the U.S. Army.
 Stationed in Great Britain, he worked in the motor pool and as a draftsman, and painted company mascots on the noses of airplanes.
 He also drew a weekly military comic strip, 418th Scandal Sheet.
 He met his wife, French citizen Josie Dumont, on a blind date in Belgium not long after the Battle of the Bulge.